Corporate Group Tours and Large Group Activities

-Looking for a fun, bonding experience for a large group (up to 48 guests) that shows off the beauty of western North Carolina?
-Look no more!
+Looking for fun group activities in Asheville that show off the beauty of Western North Carolina?
+Look no further!
 We have multiple years of experience organizing professional and scenic tours.
-We can provide up to 3 guides to accommodate larger groups, and can stagger groups along the trail to keep the experience intimate.
+We can provide up to 8 guides to accommodate larger parties (up to 160 guests total) and can stagger groups along the best hikes in Asheville to keep the experience intimate.

-Asheville Hiking Tours customizes tours of natural attractions outside of Asheville, including scenic areas of the Blue Ridge Parkway, Pisgah National Forest, Great Smoky Mountains National Park and Dupont State Forest.
-From waterfalls to wildlife, nature to adventure, we connect people with the natural world, creating an inspiring group experience.
+Asheville Hiking Tours customizes tours of natural attractions outside of Asheville, including scenic areas on the Waterfalls and Blue Ridge Parkway Tour, Pisgah National Forest, Great Smoky Mountains National Park, and Dupont State Forest.
+From waterfalls to wildlife, nature to adventure, we connect people with the natural world, creating an inspiring Asheville group activity.
 At Asheville Hiking Tours, we believe that the best way to experience the Appalachians is through inspirational excursions that engage guests with the natural world.
 Our guides weave together scenic hikes with stories on ecology and history, creating meaningful experiences in a beautiful landscape.
-We identify trees and wildflowers and discuss their valuable properties as used by the Cherokee and early settlers.

-Tour Option 1: Blue Ridge Parkway Waterfalls Tour
+Tour Option 1: Waterfalls and Blue Ridge Parkway Tour

 Guests experience the iconic Blue Ridge Parkway with stunning panoramic mountain views of Appalachia.
 We appreciate the ability to see across the entire state of North Carolina, from the Smokies in the west to the foothills in the east!
 We head towards the “Land of the Waterfalls” in Pisgah National Forest to visit 3+ waterfalls, including the must-see Looking Glass Falls and a natural waterfall slide, Sliding Rock.
 We visit at least one additional waterfall on a wooded hike that shows off older trees and trout streams.
 This area is abundant in waterfall hikes, so we choose trails based on the ability of the group and time constraints (generally either Moore Cove Falls or Daniel Ridge Falls, both easy and around 1.5 miles).
 We may also choose a moderate to advanced mountaintop hike, if guests prefer additional views.
 When a picnic lunch is included, there are multiple convenient picnic areas with vehicle and restroom access.
 This is a favorite tour, because you get the best views and most waterfalls with little highway driving!
 (Driving time for this activity, coming from downtown Asheville, approximately 12 minutes to Blue Ridge Parkway, and 1 hour of scenic driving along Parkway to waterfalls.
 Not suitable for buses.
 15-passenger vans permitted.
 This area is subject to afternoon crowds, so we encourage a morning tour, or we adjust the route in the afternoon to visit alternate waterfalls besides Looking Glass and Moore Cove Falls.)